mdekermadec/ezdb/README.md

 class EzDBCar extend EzDBObj
 {

-  // thie method will be called when object his instanciate function EZdbInit()
+  // this method will be called when object is instanciate function EZdbInit()
   {